 Additionally, we are a "foreign private issuer" under the Exchange Act.
 As a foreign private issuer, we are permitted to comply with Israeli corporate governance practices instead of the corporate governance rules of Nasdaq, provided that we disclose which requirements we are not following and the equivalent Israeli requirement.
 We currently rely on this "foreign private issuer exemption" only with respect to the quorum requirement for shareholder meetings and the requirement regarding distribution of annual and interim reports.
-For more information, see "Part I, Item 16G.
-Corporate Governance."
 We otherwise comply with and intend to continue to comply with the rules generally applicable to U.S. domestic companies listed on Nasdaq.
 We may, however, in the future decide to rely upon the "foreign private issuer exemption" for purposes of opting out of some or all of the other Nasdaq corporate governance rules.
 Following our home country governance practices may provide less protection than is accorded to investors under the Nasdaq rules applicable to domestic issuers.
-For more information, see "Part I, Item 3.
-Key Information - D. Risk Factors-Risks Relating to an Investment in our Securities -As a "foreign private issuer" under applicable securities laws and regulations.
-Cellebrite is permitted to, and may, file less or different information with the SEC than a company incorporated in the United States, and will follow certain home country, governance practices in lieu of certain Nasdaq requirements applicable to U.S. issuers."
+For more information, see "Risk Factors - Risks Relating to an Investment in our Securities - As a 'foreign private issuer' under applicable securities laws and regulations, Cellebrite is permitted to, and may, file less or different information with the SEC than a company incorporated in the United States, and will follow certain home country governance practices in lieu of certain Nasdaq requirements applicable to U.S. issuers."